moritz-hoelting/shulkerscript-lang/README.md

 A VS Code extension is available [here](https://marketplace.visualstudio.com/items?itemName=moritz-hoelting.shulkerscript-lang) to provide syntax highlighting and snippets for Shulkerscript files.

+## Usage

+Read the [documentation](https://shulkerscript.hoelting.dev) for more information on the language and cli.

 ## Features

 ### Functions